CMC Event, Trip, and Class Classifications

 - Advanced II: Over 2500 ft. elevation gain.

-Advanced ski tours are generally over 10 miles on difficult terrain and at a fast pace.
-To go on an Advanced ski trip, you must be able to break trail for three miles and must have excellent Nordic downhill ability.
-In addition to the CMC essentials, you should carry a shovel, avalanche beacon, and any extra items required by the leader.
+Advanced ski tours are generally on more difficult terrain and participants have developed efficiency and acquired skills for their safe backcountry ski travels.
+To go on an Advanced ski trip, you must be able to break trail for a period of time and must have excellent nordic/downhill skiing ability.
+In addition to the CMC 10 essentials, you should carry a shovel and avalanche beacon and know how to use them, plus any extra items required by the trip leader.